 In order to provide these advanced courses to a wide audience, participants will only need a beginning background in C++ programming and fundamental use of the Microsoft Windows operating system.
 This can be accomplished by taking IT 108 Personal Computer Hardware and Software and CP 107 Introduction to Programming with C++ at NHTI.
 As a corequisite, the ability to understand and use algebraic equations is key to the success of programming.
 MT 133 Elementary Functions is recommended for this purpose.
-For more information, contact Department Head Sterling Hough at (603)271-7758 or shough@ccsnh.edu.
+For more information, contact Department Head Frank Polito at (603)271-7758 or fpolito@ccsnh.edu.
 This program is available days and evenings.
 This program is financial aid eligible.
 To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.

-Requi Required initial course:
+Required initial course: Cred

-ĈР 235 Algorithms With Object
+ĊР 235 Algorithms With Object

-Oriented Programming 4
+Oriented Programming $\underline{4}$

 4

-AND a any th ree of the following
+AND : any th ree of the following

 (che ck prer equisites in course descriptions):

 CP 240 Programming for Windows

 Operating Systems 4

 CP 222 Data Communications &

 Internetworking 4

-CP 252 Networking and Internet Technologie s 4
+CP 252 Networking and Internet Technologies 4

 CP 260 Computer Real Time Interfacing 4

 12

 TOTAL CREDITS 16